Skip to main content

 If you see the error "php version: 8.3.6 (minimum required 8.1)" on the main installer page, then just ignore it.
 This is due to the specifics of checking version compatibility.
 PHP8.3 has been tested and works stably!

-If you encounter problems with the email setup, you can use the skip button and set it up later.
+If you encounter problems with the email setup, you can skip it and set it up later.

-Once the Web-Installer has been completed, you will be navigated to the login-page of your installation.
+Once the installer has been completed, you will be redirected to the login page.
+Sign in with your Pterodactyl username/email and the password you set during the installer.